-In the TruClient sidebar, select the down arrow next to the Replay icon (→) and select Replay step by step.
+• In the TruClient sidebar, select the drop-down arrow in the Replay icon (> \(\sigma \)) and select Replay step by step.

 The first (or next) step plays and the replay stops.

 Repeat this procedure after each step to continue the step-by-step replay.